Feb 20, 2018

 ANNIE: You had to shave?

-GREG NORTH: I had a shaved once, back in the 70s, and I shaved once when Jerry Garcia died and then I shaved when I had to play Bill Clinton.
+GREG NORTH: I had to shave once, back in the '70s.
+And then I shaved again with—when Jerry Garcia died and then I shaved when I had to play Bill Clinton.

-SIMON: Wait, wait, you've shaved like three times in your life?
+SIMON: Wait, you've shaved, like, three times in your life?

 GREG NORTH: That's about it.

-SIMON: how did it feel to be in this cage along with Ann and be this sort of strange actor in this moving play?
+SIMON: How did it feel to be in this cage along with Anne, and be this sort of strange actor in this moving play?

 GREG NORTH: And I just wanted it to be over.